cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-graphql-with-wiremock/index.md

     }
     ```

-- Responses are also in JSON, with `data` field for successful requests or an `errors` array detailing any issues.
-Content-Type should be set to `"application/graphql-response+json"` or `"application/json"` and the status code should always be set to 200.
+- Responses are also in JSON, with a `data` field for successful requests or an `errors` array detailing any problems.
+Content-Type should be set to `application/graphql-response+json'` or `application/json'` and the status code should always be set to 200.
 Example response payload:
     ```json
     {
         "data": {